About the Deep-Sky Challenge List

-The DSC list, compiled by Alan Dyer and Alister Ling complements the FNGC list, as there is no overlap.
-The list features "fringe" deep-sky treasures that are somewhat more challenging objects then what most observers look for.
+The DSC list, compiled by Alan Dyer and Alister Ling complements the Finest NGC list, as there is no overlap.
+The list features "fringe" deep-sky treasures that are somewhat more challenging objects than what most observers look for.
 The attraction of observing is not the sight of an object itself but the intellectual contact with what it is.
-The DSC certificate has been awarded since 2008.
-Prior to this, a letter of achievement was given out by the Observing Committee to anyone who had completed the DSC list.
-Those who have received this have been awarded the certificate in 2008.
-An application form can be found from a link at the bottom of this page.

 Here is an overview of the DSC Observing List:

 |Deep-Sky Challenge Objects||Number||Notes|